DataDivasCAU/DataDivas/README.md

 6. To what extent does the number of social media posts (on YouTube) by political parties influence election results?
 7. How has public opinions about the ‘tradwife’ movement evolved since its beginning in 2020?

+The answer/code for each question can be found within the according folder (i.e. the answer for the first question is found in 📂 [quest1 folder](./Question1) )
 We used LLMs to gather keywords (KeyBERT), filter out stopwords (spaCy) and calculate sentiment (VADER). <br> Additionally, we used LLMs to help rewrite and translate text for our website/poster from German to English. <br>
 Furthermore, LLMs were used to help with setting up APIs.